WFUS

-WFUS (103.5 FM) is a commercial radio station licensed to Gulfport, Florida.
-It airs a country music format and is one of the eight stations in the Tampa Bay radio market owned by iHeartMedia.
-It carries The Bobby Bones Show syndicated from Nashville in morning drive time.
-The studios are on Feather Sound Drive in Clearwater.
+WFUS (103.5 FM) is a commercial radio station licensed to Gulfport, Florida, United States.
+It airs a country music format and is one of the eight stations in the Tampa Bay market owned by iHeartMedia.
+The studios are located on Feather Sound Drive in Clearwater.

-WFUS is a Class C0 FM station with an effective radiated power (ERP) of 68,000 watts.
-The transmitter is on Colonnade Vista Drive in Riverview.
-WFUS broadcasts using HD Radio technology.
-Its HD2 subchannel carries the classic hip hop format of co-owned WBTP (106.5 FM).
+WFUS's transmitter is sited on Colonnade Vista Drive in Riverview.
+WFUS broadcasts in HD Radio; the HD2 subchannel carries the classic hip hop format of co-owned WBTP (106.5 FM).